Projective measure without projective Baire: Stable Meets for Strong Suborders

 In the next section, we introduce the operation of amalgamation and show that the amalgamation of a stratified forcing $P$ is a stratified extension of $P$.
-In that proof, we must show that a certain dense subset of $P$ is closed under taking meets with conditions from an ``initial segment'' (or rather, a strong sub-order) $Q$ (see lemma \ref{Q:cdot:D}, p.~\pageref{Q:cdot:D}).
+In that proof, we must show that a certain dense subset of $P$ is closed under taking meets with conditions from an ``initial segment'' (or rather, a strong suborder) $Q$ (see Lemma~\ref{Q:cdot:D}, p.~\pageref{Q:cdot:D}).
 This will be facilitated by the so-called $Q$-stable meet operation $p \stm_Q r$, which we introduce in the present section.
 In a standard iteration this is a simple operation: $p \stm_Q r$ ``starts like $p$ on $Q$'' and then continues ``like $r$'' (as closely as possible) on $\quot{P}{Q}$.
-What makes it useful is the following: if $r$ is ``a direct extension on the tail \quot{P}{Q}'' of a condition $p$, then $p\stm_Q r$ is a \emph{de-iure} direct extension of $p$, and moreover $r$ can be obtained straightforwardly from $p\stm_Q r$.
+What makes it useful is the following: if $r, p \in P$, $r \leq p$ and $r$ is moreover ``a direct extension on the tail \quot{P}{Q}'' of $p$, then $p\stm_Q r$ is a \emph{de-iure} direct extension of $p$, and moreover $r$ can be obtained straightforwardly from $p\stm_Q r$.

 We now give a formal definition of such an operation, and then show that we can always define an operation $\stm$ on products and compositions.
 Then we show how to define $\stm$ for infinite iterations.
 In the next section we shall see we also have a stable meet operator for amalgamation.
-We take this formal, inductive approach (rather than defining $\stm$ directly on the iteration used in the main theorem) since amalgamation necessarily introduces an element of recursion into the definition of this operation.
+Of course amalgamation necessarily introduces an element of recursion into the definition of this operation; thus we are forced into this formal, inductive approach (rather than defining $\stm$ directly on the iteration used in the main theorem) by our choice to present a general preservation theorem (rather than simply showing the requisite properties hold of the specific iteration used to prove Theorem~\ref{p.t.main}).